 Students and staff have access to the Internet and with this comes additional responsibility.
-Network and Internet Access is permitted provided it is for educational purposes.
+Downloading of documents is permitted providing they are for educational purposes.
 Students will need to get prior permission from teachers.
-Students are not permitted to use chat programs or social media sites such as AOL Instant Messenger, Yahoo!, Messenger, My Space, Facebook, or other chat services or message boards unless given prior approval each and every time by a teacher.
-Students are not permitted to connect personal devices to the SRCS network unless prior arrangements have been made with the teacher and computer support staff.
+Students are not permitted to use chat programs such as Snapchat, Facebook, Instagram, or other chat services or message boards.
+Students are not permitted to connect personal computers to the SRCSD network unless prior arrangements have been made with the teacher and computer support staff.
+Students are expected to use school issued devices unless approved by the principal.